RococoCoding/stacks/README.md

 # Project 1 - Stacks
-Timeline: Written in a week about a month into learning JS.
+Timeline: One week
 Tech: HTML, CSS, vanilla JS
-Description: A small library app featuring search, filter, sort and local storage.
+Description: A personal library app featuring search, filter, sort and local storage Contribution Type: Personal project
-Contribution Type: Personal project.
+Status: Completed
-Retrospective: I know a lot of people look back at old code and cringe, but this remains one of my favorite projects because I feel like I did a lot with what little I knew back then.
+Retrospective: This was my first big project when I started learning JavaScript.
+After learning basic JS, I started following the Odin Project course for JS and really got into this project, coming up with extra features to work on.
+I know a lot of people look back at old code and cringe, but this remains one of my favorite projects because I feel like I did a lot with what little I knew back then.
 For example, I wrote my own filter method because I didn't know about the built-in method.
+I'm glad I was able to do this project before signing on to a bootcamp because it gave me much more in-depth practice with vanilla JS.